 Although those increased numbers may be a bit eye-opening, perhaps an even bigger surprise is the kind of procedures that are growing in popularity, and at what rates.
-While the usual top contenders like breast augmentation, liposuction and tummy tucks easily and unsurprisingly rounded out the top three spots in 2018, facial procedures like rhinoplasty and eyelid surgery (blepharoplasty) held steady to their spots in the top five, too.
+While the usual top contenders like breast augmentation, liposuction, and tummy tuck procedures easily and unsurprisingly rounded out the top three spots in 2018, facial procedures like rhinoplasty and eyelid surgery (blepharoplasty) held steady to their spots in the top five, too.

 “Facial cosmetic surgery is still a very popular option for a lot of patients, especially with the influence of filtering apps and social media,” he says.

 According to Sanovich, many patients become enamored with their filtered image on sites like Instagram, Snapchat, and Facetune and bring those results to surgeons seeking similar results.

 “Social media filters can actually be a very useful tool, because they show the surgeon exactly what the patient is looking for, without having to use someone else’s face,” says Sanovich.